 Editing just a single video takes hours out of your day.
 And that’s not considering how long it takes to actually learn to use professional software.

-Every minute you spend editing is another minute you aren’t focusing on the thing that’s earning you money – developing new content.
+Every minute you spend editing is a minute you aren’t focusing on what’s really earning you money – developing new content.